Proposal to charge retailers for abandoned shopping carts off the table, city councilor says

 He’s sticking by that assessment.

-James Wagner, director of the city’s Working In Neighborhoods Department, said in March that code enforcement regularly hires contractors to remove trash, junk and debris, and that often includes shopping carts.
+James Wagner, director of the city’s Working In Neighborhoods Department, said in March that code enforcement regularly hires contractors to remove trash, junk and debris, often including shopping carts.

 “Our normal process is for all trash, junk and debris to be disposed of by our contractors, but when we can identify them (shopping carts), we notify the retailer and give them an opportunity to recover them,” Wagner said.

-Fowler, who is considering a run for mayor next year, said if nothing else his proposal has gotten people talking about the issue.
+Fowler, who is considering a run for mayor next year, said that, if nothing else, his proposal has gotten people talking about the issue.